• Skip to primary navigation

 Most white hot chocolate recipes have a reputation of being cloyingly sweet and lacking any depth.
 This is not the case at all here.

-We also add a touch of vanilla to amplify the flavors within the white chocolate.
+A touch of vanilla to amplifies the flavors within the white chocolate.
 A tiny pinch of salt enhances everything - and further tempers the sweetness of the chocolate.

 Ingredients

-White hot chocolate requires only a few key ingredients, a lot of them are kitchen staples.
+White hot chocolate requires only a few simple ingredients, a lot of them are kitchen staples you probably already have now.
+You can find the full list of ingredients and amounts in the recipe card below.

 • White chocolate - Okay, so this is important.
 You must use high quality white chocolate here.
-Not the chocolate chips either.
+Not the white chocolate chips either if you can help it.
 We want a nice bar of white chocolate.

-• Milk - I always like using whole milk for hot chocolate, but you can use any milk that you enjoy.
+• Milk - I always like using whole milk for hot chocolate, but you can use any kind of milk that you enjoy such as almond milk, cashew milk, or oat milk

 • Vanilla - Vanilla amplifies the flavor of the white chocolate.
 You can use extract, or go fancy with vanilla beans or vanilla bean paste.